Oil and Gas Terms Beginning with “S” — Page 11

 What Is a Spinner Flowmeter?
 A spinner flowmeter is a downhole production logging tool that measures in-situ fluid velocity inside a wellbore by counting the rotational speed of an impeller or vane assembly.
 As wellbore… Read more →

-The change in direction of rotation that occurs when a spinner flowmeter tool is moving in the same direction, but faster, than the fluid.
-When the tool is stationary, moving against the fluid flow, or moving in the… Read more →
+Spinner reversal is the change in direction of rotation that occurs when a spinner flowmeter logging tool is moving through a wellbore in the same direction as the fluid flow but at a higher velocity than the fluid — at… Read more →

-A length of ordinary steel link chain used by the drilling crew to cause pipe being screwed together to turn rapidly.
-This is accomplished by first carefully wrapping the chain around the lower half of the tool joint… Read more →
+What Is a Spinning Chain?
+A spinning chain is a length of ordinary steel link chain used by the drilling crew to rapidly spin new pipe joints into a standing drillstring connection, wrapped around the lower tool joint… Read more →

 What Is Spontaneous Potential?
 The spontaneous potential (SP) log measures the natural electrochemical voltage, in millivolts, generated between a moving borehole electrode and a fixed surface reference electrode as the… Read more →